-Withdrawal for Exceptional Circumstances is a type of petition for which the Office of Student Affairs is responsible.
+Withdrawal for Exceptional Circumstances is a type of petition for which the Office of Student Affairs & Enrollment Management is responsible.
 This type of petition is discussed in detail in two sections of the University Catalog: Academic Policies and Regulations and Tuition, Fees, and Refunds.

 You can change your address and contact information online using FAU Self-Service, which is accessible through MyFAU.
 After you login, choose the Personal Information tab.